Chat Completions

 | top_poptional | number | Nucleus sampling parameter (0.0-1.0).
 Default: 0.9 |

 | streamoptional | boolean | If true, partial message deltas will be sent as Server-Sent Events.
-Default: true |
+Default: false (omitted or null is treated as non-streaming). |

 | stream_optionsoptional | object | Options for streaming mode.
 Set {"include_usage": true} to include token usage in the final stream chunk.
 When omitted or set to false, the final chunk will not contain a usage field.
 Token usage is always tracked internally for billing regardless of this setting. |